minad/paripari/README.md

 The main function of the example program reads a file, runs the parser and prints the value if the parsing succeeded.
 In the case of an error a report is printed.
-For demonstration purposes we also run the tracing parsing with `runTracer`.

 ``` haskell
 main :: IO ()